samecrowder/ac215_MSMBAllstars/README.md

 We now take the data from the previous container and train our LSTM.

 **Execute Dockerfile**
+1. Head to src/train_probability_model.
-1. Specify in `docker-shell.sh` the `DATA_FOLDER`, and `DATA_FILE` of preprocessed data for training from previous step.
+2. Specify in `docker-shell.sh` the `DATA_FOLDER`, and `DATA_FILE` of preprocessed data for training from previous step.
 Also specify the numeric valus for training.
-2. Execute `docker-shell.sh` from its directory to build and run the docker container.
+3. Execute `docker-shell.sh` from its directory to build and run the docker container.
 This will write the model weights data as a .pt file to the same GCS folder where we read the data from.

 API container
 ------------